May 23, 2019: Spontaneous Hop Across the Border

 I then headed home myself.

-The next morning, I drove across the border to Maine.
+The next morning, I drove back across the border to Maine.

 New Brunswick is completely off any tourist radar, so I had no expectations.
 I left loving Maritime Canada and wanting to return.
 The highlight was definitely the hospitality of the people.
 I have never met nicer people.